Using the best within us to create and grow something together

 - A bit of optimism that together something can develop which surpasses what is available to the individual at present.

-- Two sandglasses (30 Seconds and 15 Minutes) or a timer.
+- The Timer App on this page or two sandglasses (30 Seconds and 15 Minutes)

 - Two chairs placed facing each other.

-- A small table or a place to put the sandglasses or the timer.
+- A small table or a place to put the the timer.

 - The 'Listening Card' to print in A 4.
 The small card is created by cutting it out and folding it.
 This card describes the basic attitude of the listener and the speaker.
 If needed, you can put this in front of you during the dialogue.
 The page “listen” or “speak” is facing up as actually needed.

-- Sandglass or timer (30 Seconds) to initiate the change of roles and the times of silence to resonate.
+- Timer (30 Seconds) to initiate the change of roles and the times of silence to resonate.

-- Sandglass or timer (15 Minutes) for the time of the dialogue with the option to extend for another 15 minutes.
+- Timer (15 Minutes) for the time of the dialogue with the option to extend for another 15 minutes.

 What is different about the Listening-Dialogue?